 End of the Year Meeting with Your Committee

-This is a requirement for fourth years and above.
-Third years are encouraged to follow this, but don’t have to.
-Essentially, the goal is to make sure students are talking with their advisor and stay on track to graduate.
+Fourth years and above are required to meet with their committees at the end of the year (third years are encouraged to follow this, but don’t have to).
+The goal is to ensure that students are communicating with their advisor and are on track to graduate.
 There are currently two required events and one highly recommended event:

 - Required: One meeting per year with just you and your advisor